What are the risks if you don’t use sunscreen or a natural sunscreen?

 - Dr. Mercola Healthy Skin Sunscreen SPF 30

-Ideally you want to look for a product that is FDA approved, contains NO Vitamin A, goes on easily, contains anti-oxidants, has 80 minutes of water resistance, has Zinc oxide only, contains NO phenoxyethanol, and is NON-nanoparticles.
+Ideally you want to look for a product that has FDA approval and contains NO Vitamin A. Of course, it should go on easily, contain anti-oxidants, and have 80 minutes of water resistance.

 If you are feeling adventurous you can make your own sunscreen as follows: